Jgarnaat/The-Portfolio-of-Josh/README.md

 ## Link to deployed website
 ## Credits

-The avatar was made using the League of legends Avatar creator. all rights reserved for riotgames
+The avatar was made using the League of legends Avatar creator. all rights reserved for riotgames.com